Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 Claude Haiku 3$0.25$1.25$0.30$0.03Budget Option

-Anthropic’s Claude 4.5 series, released in November 2025, represents a quantum leap in cost efficiency without sacrificing capability.
-All three tiers are engineered for building production-grade “agentic” AI systems that can interact with external tools, process extended reasoning tasks, and handle multi-step workflows at scale.
+Anthropic now offers three recommended model tiers for production use: Opus 4.6 for maximum intelligence, Sonnet 4.6 for the best balance of capability and cost, and Haiku 4.5 for speed-critical high-volume workloads.
+All tiers are engineered for building production-grade “agentic” AI systems that can interact with external tools, process extended reasoning tasks, and handle multi-step workflows at scale.

 graph TD